xfridrik/ppds/README.md

 We have requirement, that the savages begin to dine all together and must wait to last one before going to eat.
 To ensure this we use **barrier** at begin:
 ```
-shared.savage_mutex.lock()
+shared.barrier_mutex.lock()
 shared.dining_room += 1
 if shared.dining_room == D:
     shared.turnstile1.signal(D)
-shared.savage_mutex.unlock()
+shared.barrier_mutex.unlock()
 shared.turnstile1.wait()
 ```
-To ensure integrity, before incrementing value in dining room to simulate that savage is ready to eat we first lock `savage_mutex`.
+To ensure integrity, before incrementing value in dining room to simulate that savage is ready to eat we first lock `barrier_mutex`.
 Then value can be safely incremented and checked, if current savage is last one.
 If it is, he signal to all savages, that they can go eat and unlock Mutex.
 Otherwise, the savage is after unlocking mutex waiting for this signal from another savage (last line in snippet).

-Then we lock mutex again and check pot value.
+Then we lock `savage_mutex` and check pot value.
 When the pot is empty (0), savage clear **Event** `pot_full` for savages, so they can't eat and must wait and signalize `pot_empty` to cook new food:
 ```
 shared.pot_full.clear()
 shared.pot_empty.signal()
 ```

 Then we check and wait, when cooks are currently cooking meal  - `shared.pot_full.wait()`.
-If they are not cooking, function `eat_from_pot` is called, where is decremented value in `pot` and simulated getting portion by sleeping for 0.2 seconds.
+If they are not cooking, function `get_from_pot` is called, where is decremented value in `pot` and simulated getting portion by sleeping for 0.1 seconds.
+Then can be mutex unlocked and savage can eat - function `eat_portion` with sleep for 0.2 seconds is called.

 After this we use another **barrier** to wait all savages after eating and leaving _together_.
 In this way we get a **reusable barrier** for savage threads.